 - Knowing the pros and cons of the product will help you make an informed choice the next time you shop for window treatments

 Cellular shades, or Honeycomb shades, also offer privacy and light control.
 The best feature of this shade is the insulation they add to the window.
 These insulating shades have a cell-like structure that forms air pockets.
 The air pockets are responsible for the insulation feature.
 They allow cellular shades to prevent heat loss during the winter season and heat absorption during the summer, creating the ultimate barrier from heat and cold.

-You can choose sheer fabrics for more light diffusion, whereas blackout fabrics give you complete light blockage with maximum privacy.
-Their insulation features the blackout fabrics make a perfect choice for the bedroom.
+- You can choose sheer fabrics for more light diffusion, whereas blackout fabrics give you complete light blockage with maximum privacy

-Choosing a cordless option for this shade means your kids and pets are risk-free from being tangled in the cords.
-Day/Night Cellular Shades allow for two different types of fabric, making it an excellent choice for those that desire versatility.
+- Choosing a cordless option for this shade means your kids and pets are risk-free from being tangled in the cords

 While cellular shades are versatile and practical, some people do not like their unique look.
 However, they have some advantages that come with their shape.